What is Multithreading in Java?

 }

-Output: Both threads run concurrently, displaying interleaved results.
+Output: Both threads run concurrently, displaying interleaved results (Task 1 and Task 2 counts mixed together).

 Multitasking means the ability of an operating system to execute multiple programs or processes simultaneously.
-Java supports multitasking using process-based and thread-based multitasking.
+Java supports multitasking using two approaches:

 Running a Java program while listening to music and downloading a file — all at the same time.
 Each task runs independently in separate processes handled by the OS.